Carlos Alvarez College of Business

 MBA 5233.
 Accounting Analysis for Decision Making.
 (3-0) 3 Credit Hours.

-Prerequisites: MBA 5113 and MBA 5133.
+Prerequisite: MBA 5113 and MBA 5133.
 The study of accounting and its uses by management in the decision-making process.
 (Same as ACC 5023.
 Credit cannot be earned for both ACC 5023 and MBA 5233.)
-Differential Tuition: $387.
+This course has Differential Tuition.

 MBA 5313.
 Marketing Management.
 (3-0) 3 Credit Hours.